 Quick Facts

-| Platform Name | dscout |
+| Platform Name | Dscout |

-| Earning Potential | $25 to $200+ per mission; multi-part diary studies pay more |
+| Earning Potential | $25 to $100+ per mission |

-| Typical Duration | Varies; intercept studies are minutes, diary studies span days |
+| Typical Duration | Varies from minutes to days |

-| Payment Frequency | Per mission completion via PayPal |
+| Payment Frequency | Per mission completion |

-| Required Equipment | Smartphone with camera; iOS or Android app required |
+| Required Equipment | Smartphone |

 What’s Inside

-- Is dscout real and safe?
+- Is Dscout real and safe?

 - How hard is it to sign up?